thurcst/thurcst/README.md

 ## About Me

-- 22 years old, Developer since 2019
+- 24 years old, Developer since 2019
-- I’m currently working on @RoboCIn as researcher and at Gringo as Data Engineer.
+- I’m currently working on CWI Software as Data Engineer.
 - I love Python and the power of Data!
 - You can find me as @anibal-costa on LinkedIn!
-- Everyday growing as a Data Engineer!
+- Everyday learning new stuff as a Data Engineer!
 - Fun fact: I know more than 2000 musics.
 (Really)